odygrd/quill/README.md

 Note that `MS BinLog` writes log data to a binary file, which requires offline formatting with an additional program—this makes it an unfair comparison, but it is included for reference.

+Similarly, `BqLog (binary log)` uses the compressed binary log appender, and its log files are not human-readable unless processed offline.
+However, it is included for reference.
+The other version of `BqLog` is using a text appender and produces human-readable log files.

-Similarly, `Platformlab Nanolog` also outputs binary logs and is expected to deliver high throughput.
+In the same way, `Platformlab Nanolog` also outputs binary logs and is expected to deliver high throughput.
 However, for reasons unexplained, the benchmark runs significantly slower (10x longer) than the other libraries, so it is excluded from the table.